 Any of the general counters can be used to count the setpoint operation time.
 If you select the TIME CNT n action for a setpoint, the target counter measures the time while the setpoint is in the operated state.
 The counter resolution is 0.1 hour.
 See Status Display in Chapter 3 on how to examine the counters via the front display.

 Configuring the Display

 This setup allows configuring the meter display.
-It also has an entry for launching the meter Flash Loader.

-Select the diSP entry from the main menu.
+Select the Display Setup entry from the Device Setup menu.
 See Viewing and Changing Setup Options in Chapter 3 for information on configuring parameters via the front display.